New White Paper! Embedded Finance for Credit Unions and Regional Banks: A Building-Block Approach – in partnership with American Banker

 Is DeFi the future?

-As it’s still in its infancy, DeFi is, as a whole, an unregulated space.
-Since blockchain technology allows for borderless transactions, it doesn’t adhere to or fit the rules, laws and jurisdictions set for the current global CeFi system.
+As it’s still in its infancy, DeFi is an unregulated space.
+Since blockchain technology allows for borderless transactions, it doesn’t adhere to or fit the rules, laws, and jurisdictions set for the current global CeFi system.

-While it will be some time until there is a regulatory system in place to make the DeFi ecosystem an entirely safe and secure space, it’s worthwhile to have a basic grasp of the technologies and potentially new ways of working that are emerging from the movement.
+While it will be some time before a regulatory system is in place to make the DeFi ecosystem entirely safe and secure, it’s worthwhile to have a basic grasp of the technologies and potentially new ways of working that are emerging from the movement.

 Why banks should take note